Mr. Monopoly: Legacy

-In 2017, a staff member of the activist group Public Citizen that dressed as Mr. Monopoly (with added monocle) gained Internet and media attention by photobombing the CEO of Equifax during a US Senate hearing relating to that credit bureau's data security breach from earlier that same year.
+In 2017, a staff member of the activist group Public Citizen who dressed as Mr. Monopoly with an added monocle gained Internet and media attention by photobombing the CEO of Equifax during a US Senate hearing relating to that credit bureau's data security breach from earlier that same year.
 It was an attempt to bring attention to the use of "forced arbitration" to circumvent consumers' rights to sue financial companies in court.

 While Google CEO Sundar Pichai testified before Congress on December 11, 2018, a person costumed in a white mustache and black bowler hat as the Monopoly Man was among those seated behind him.

+On September 12, 2023, Ian Madrigal again dressed as the Monopoly Man following Kent Walker, the President of Global Affairs at Alphabet Inc., to Google's antitrust trial United States v.
+Google LLC (2023) at federal court in Washington, D.C.

 Clue: Candlestick, a mystery comic book by Dash Shaw based on the board game Clue, features Rich Uncle Pennybags in a cameo.
-He is referred to as "Milburn."
+He is referred to as "Milburn".

 Vault Boy, the mascot of the Fallout video game series, is based partly on Rich Uncle Pennybags.

-A common instance of the Mandela effect is a false memory of Mr. Monopoly as wearing a monocle, which he never has (although a monocle is sometimes used with other characters as visual idiom of to denote an upper-class toff, e.g. Mr. Peanut).
+Mr. Monopoly is also the subject of an instance of the Mandela effect — the phenomenon of shared false memories – where he is allegedly depicted as wearing a monocle, which he did not do until after this false memory gained traction.
+The Mandela effect gained recognition in 2009 when Fiona Broome discovered a similar memory about Nelson Mandela's death.
+Prior to that there are many examples, such as a scene in Ace Ventura: When Nature Calls, released in 1995, in which the character played by Jim Carrey meets a man with a monocle and mustache and refers to him as "the Monopoly guy".
+From 1990 to 1996 several versions of Monopoly Junior licensed by Parker Brothers were released with $2 bills that featured Rich Uncle Pennybags wearing a monocle.

 Voices

-In licensed media, primarily including advertisements and video games, Mr. Monopoly has been voiced by several voice actors including Tony Waldman, Tony Pope, Wendell Johnson, Dean Hagopian, Mark Dodson, Larry Moran, Michael Cornacchia, Harry Aspinwall, and Rowell Gormon.
+In licensed media, primarily including advertisements and video games, Mr. Monopoly has been voiced by several voice actors including Tony Waldman, Tony Pope, Wendell Johnson, Dean Hagopian, Larry Moran, Michael Cornacchia, Harry Aspinwall, Paul J. Kinney, Rowell Gormon, Richard Rapp, and Will Ferrell.